NickThorne123/wscresults/README.md

 # Mobile Friendly Warsash SC Results Viewer

 ## How to use
-On a server, simply copy to the root directory for your HTM, usually
+On a server, simply copy to the root directory for your HTML, usually
 ```
 /var/www/website/public_html
 ```